Topics on this page:

 Very few questions affect us more than our choices about our own health care.
 We need to know what our rights are, and how we can be sure that health care decisions are made the way we want.
 Maryland has very detailed laws about health care decisions - what we have the right to decide, and how we can be sure our wishes are carried out even if we are too ill to make and communicate choices.
 Written instructions about what health care we want, or do not want, after we can no longer choose are often called a "Living Will."
 In Maryland, the law calls it an "Advance Directive."
 The two terms mean the same thing.

 Writing down your choices about your future health care - at a time when you can still communicate those choices - will help make sure your wishes are carried out.
-For instance, an Advance Directive is important when someone is in a coma, on life support, and unlikely to ever recover.
 Writing down your choices ahead of time can spare family members from heartbreaking choices about whether to keep you on life support.
 Advance Directives can also state what types of treatments you want in different situations.
-For instance, you can choose whether you want to receive pain-management drugs that may ease your suffering, but shorten your life span.
+For example, it can tell your doctors how aggressively you want them to treat you and to what extent you would want to be kept alive.
+It can tell people at what point you would prefer a natural death instead of being kept alive by ventilators, feeding tubes, or other mechanical means.
+Or, it can state you want all life-sustaining treatments even if they are unpleasant or you may not fully recover.

 Read the law: Md.
 Code, Health General § 5-602